 Betrothed couples should not take their engagement lightly.
 Engagement is the time when all the seeds for future marital success are planted.
+The degree of success are planted.
 The degree of success and happiness that they experience in their marriage may be directly related to the effectiveness of the preparations they make during their engagement.
-Redeeming the time during engagement-using that time wisely-will help ensure a marriage that is chapter six

-- 1. Engagement is hard-core planning, in which a couple gets down to the brass tacks of preparing for life after the wedding. - 2.
+Redeeming the time during engagement-using that time wisely-will help ensure a marriage that is fruitful, reaches its fullest potential, and enjoys the blessings of God. chapter six Principles - 1.
+Engagement is hard-core planning, in which a couple gets down to the brass tacks of preparing for life after the wedding. - 2.
 Every believing couple should lay a strong, solid, spiritual foundation for their marriage during their engagement. - 3.
-Spiritual harmony promotes oneness, which is one vital characteristic couples should develop during their engagement. - 4.
-Long before they say "I do," couples should discuss and nail down the financial strategy they will take into their marriage. - 5.
-Careful planning and preparation during the engagement period can help ensure success in reaching a couple's educational goals. - 6.
-Before a couple steps up to the wedding altar, they should have their parenting philosophy and plan thoroughly worked out and in place. - 7.
-It is vitally important for engaged couples to commit themselves to a standard of absolute sexual purity before marriage. - 8.
-Engagement is where Christian couples prove their standards, which is why engagement is so important. - 9.
-Engagement is the time when all the seeds for future marital success are planted.
+Spiritual harmony promotes oneness, which is one vital characteristic couples should develop during their engagement.
+4. Long before they say "I do," couples should discuss and nail - down the financial strategy they will take into their marriage.5.
+Careful planning and preparation during the - preparation during the engagement period can help ensure success in reaching a couple's educational goals. - 6.
+Before a couple steps up to the wedding altar, they should have their parenting philosophy and plan thoroughly worked out and in place.7.
+It is vitally important for engaged couples to commit themselves to a standard of absolute sexual purity before marriage.8.
+Engagement is where Christian couples prove their standards, which is why engagement is so important.9.
+Engagement is the time when success are planted.